tem11010/batson_bayes/prototype/explanatory-text.md

 This application estimates how likely an attorney used peremptory challenges during jury selection to strike potential jurors based on their race or gender.
-The analysis builds on prior work by Kadane (2018) and Barrett (2007) on statistical analysis for *Batson* challenges.
+The analysis builds on prior work on statistical analysis for *Batson* challenges.
 To estimate such bias, this application relies on (1) user-inputted data on how an attorney has used strikes in the case before them; and (2) if available, jury-selection data on that attorney’s use of strikes in some past cases during 2013-2017 in the federal district court for the District of Connecticut.

 Based on this data, this application graphs
 ![b](https://latex.codecogs.com/png.latex?b "b") – our measure of bias –